-Code Blue Telephones
+Code Blue Emergency Telephones

-The UPD has strategically placed 70 code blue phones throughout the Hattiesburg campus and seven on the Gulf Park campus in Long Beach.
+The UPD has strategically placed 69 code blue emergency phones throughout the Hattiesburg campus and seven on the Gulf Park campus in Long Beach.
 There are three at the Gulf Coast Research Laboratory's Cedar Point location and one at the Gulf Coast Research Laboratory's Halstead location in Ocean Springs.
-Take a few minutes to locate and identify code blue phones where you park, work, walk or play at usm. edu/emergency-phones (Hattiesburg campus) or usm.edu/gulfcoast/about/campus-map (Gulf Park campus) and gcrl.usm.edu/about_us/location.php (Gulf Coast Research Laboratory Halstead site).
+Take a few minutes to locate and identify code blue phones where you park, work, walk or play at usm.edu/police/emergency-telephones.php or usm.edu/parking-transit-services/campus-maps.php.
 If you have an emergency, simply press the red button.
 Upon being activated, these phones will directly dial into the UPD dispatch office, where a patrol unit will be dispatched for assistance.